 Big Island, Hawaii

-After Maui, the Big Island was our next stop.
+After we departed Maui, the Big Island was our next stop.
 Our itinerary there was to spend time in Hilo and Kona, such that we could explore both sides of the island.
 This is the one Hawaiian Island that we had not previously visited, so our expectations and imagination were primed.
 We had a good game plan for what to do & see, we had all of our reservations in order, and we thought we were ready for anything.
 And then the reality of the "Kona Low" took over on the windward side of the island.

 The Kona Low is a weather phenomenon that affects the Big Island of Hawaii.
 It is a low-pressure system that develops off the coast of the island, typically during the winter months.
 The Kona Low can bring heavy rainfall, strong winds, and high surf to the island, causing flooding and other hazards.
 However, it can also bring much-needed moisture to the dry regions of the island.
 The Kona Low is closely monitored by meteorologists and can have a significant impact on the weather patterns of Hawaii.